Nikolay-Lysenko/sinethesizer/docs/instruments_creation.md

 Parameter | Description | Required
 :-------: | :---------: | :------:
-partials | List of partials (see below how they are defined) | Yes amplitude_scaling | Float number selected to prevent clipping by audio playing devices; if clipping happens, decrease it | Yes effects | [Effects](https://github.com/Nikolay-Lysenko/sinethesizer/blob/master/sinethesizer/effects/registry.py) (e.g., overdrive) that are always applied to sum of partials | No
+partials | List of partials (see below how they are defined) | Yes amplitude_scaling | Float number that allows adjusting amplitudes over instruments; it might be set to 1 and then increased if the instrument is softer than other instruments, or decreased if the instrument is louder than other instruments | Yes effects | [Effects](https://github.com/Nikolay-Lysenko/sinethesizer/blob/master/sinethesizer/effects/registry.py) (e.g., overdrive) that are always applied to sum of partials | No

 Each partial depends on these arguments: